wellecks/cws/README.md

 http://www.newdesign.aclweb.org/anthology/Y/Y06/Y06-1012.pdf for some good ideas.
 In addition, you can define your own feature functions without the templates.
 An example feature could be whether the current character is punctuation.
 Defining novel feature functions may be helpful in increasing your model's score.

 To run the entire train / test / score process, use the command `python crf.py`.
 By default, the predicted segmentations will be written to `output/predictions.utf8`.
 Non-default filenames can be passed in as command-line arguments.

-Note: of course you could also create a completely different model (e.g. Compression-based) to beat the baseline!